-A lot of the bluetooth stuff we make is water resistant, obviously you are stoked on that.
-This means that if you are playing in the snow, the sprinklers, the bath-house, in the middle of a super soaker fight, or all male wet t-shirt contest with something from us, its gonna be fine.
-But hold on kiddies, water resistant is different than water proof.
+A lot of the Bluetooth stuff we make is water resistant and some are even fully waterproof, obviously, you are stoked on that.
+This means that if you are playing in the snow, the sprinklers, the bath-house, in the middle of a super-soaker fight, or all male wet t-shirt contest with some of the rad speakers or power banks we make, it’s gonna be fine.
+But hold on kiddies, water resistant is different than waterproof.
 There are different “levels” of water resistance that are standard.
-This standard is referred to as IPX.
+This standard is referred to as IPX, kinda.

 Here is a breakdown of the IP standard as it relates to water proof and water resistant: